-Cyclothymia is one of three main types of bipolar.
-Rather than experiencing alternating episodes of major depression and mania as is common in bipolar, people experiencing cyclothymia may alternate between feelings of mild or moderate depression and feelings of happiness or mild euphoria.
+Cyclothymia is one of three types of bipolar.
+Rather than experiencing alternating episodes of major depression and mania as is common in other types of bipolar, people experiencing cyclothymia may alternate between feelings of mild or moderate depression and feelings of happiness or mild euphoria.

 In general, those with cyclothymia may not be as likely to seek treatment as those with bipolar, possibly because the mood swings may not be severe and can potentially be attributed to normal mood shifts or other causes.
 Although cyclothymia appears to affect men and women equally, women seem to be more likely to seek treatment for symptoms of cyclothymia than men.